junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 He feels something in his chest expanding, exploding, something can't ever get contained inside his body anymore.
 Dean doesn't need to open his eyes to sense the light flowing from his own body, radiating the place like how Cas used to lighten up and shine.
 Is it his soul or just the feelings that are materializing and overflowing into something bright?

 His fingers sense a touch of vibration.
 From behind the eyelid, the golden bright light escaping Cas pierces through, humming in electricity and intensity.
-The power of angel, full and strong, warm and reassuring.
+The power of an angel, full and strong, warm and reassuring.

-Without hesitation, they embrace, in the forms not even they know possible.
+Without hesitation, they embrace, in forms not even they know possible.
 But it feels so right, the touch and unison to the very core of their existence, the soul and the grace, entangled to every atom of the bodies and every photon of the light.
-In this moment, they merge as one.
+At this moment, they merge as one.

 <br>

 They are definitely *not empty* anymore.

 They become the opposite of empty -- they are full, they are complete, they are whole.
-The feelings and emotions overflow from them, leaking into their surrounding, shining the space like rising suns on the sky.
+The feelings and emotions overflow from them, leaking into their surroundings, shining the space like rising suns on the sky.
 Bright and brilliant, blinding and dazzling.

 The Shadow materializes itself behind them, covering its eyes, pained by the brightest sunshine, deafened by the exploding sound of tears dropping and hearts beating.
 It grimaces and twitches, recoiling and writhing, dying, in their presence.
 "What have you done?!"
 It snarls, voice fractured with rage and agony.